 18.5 Losses

 A player who suffers a 1 step loss flips one of his units to its reduced-strength side.
-If the unit was already reduced, it is eliminated and placed in the replacements section of the appropriate .
+If the unit was already reduced, it is eliminated and placed in the replacements section of the appropriate Force Pool.
 IS units are destroyed after the first step loss except the Al Baghdadi counter, which has 2 sides and behaves like a normal 2 step unit.

 18.6 Retreats

 Defending units forced to retreat must withdraw into a controlled adjacent space.
 They cannot retreat into an uncontrolled space, except if this space is free of enemy units.
 Retreating units must conform to stacking limits at the end of their movement.
 If the only adjacent space available means breaking the stacking rules, the retreating units are moved to the nearest connected controlled space that satisfies stacking limits, even if it is further away.
-If a unit is unable to retreat, in particular because it is surrounded by enemy units, it is eliminated and is placed in the replacements section in the appropriate .
+If a unit is unable to retreat, in particular because it is surrounded by enemy units, it is eliminated and is placed in the replacements section in the appropriate Force Pool.

-18.7 Advance after
+18.7 Advance after Combat

 All attacking units involved in an offensive must occupy the liberated space following a victorious result.
 Therefore the active player has to think carefully about the troops he decides to commit to his offensive, to avoid leaving a vacant space behind him.
 It is sometimes better to commit only two units in order to keep control of the start space.
 Surviving armoured units of the attacker can then exploit the breakthrough by occupying an adjacent space free of enemy units, if the player wishes.